ABasit92/KruskalWebFormApp/README.md

 # KruskalWebFormApp

-🚀 **KruskalWebFormApp** is a powerful and interactive **C# Windows Forms application** designed to visually demonstrate **Kruskal's Algorithm** for finding the **Minimum Spanning Tree (MST)** of a graph.
-It provides an intuitive canvas where users can dynamically add, modify, and visualize nodes and edges — either manually or through file imports.
+🚀 **KruskalWebFormApp** is an interactive and intuitive **C# Windows Forms application** that visualizes **Kruskal's Algorithm** for computing the **Minimum Spanning Tree (MST)** of a **weighted graph**.
+Users can dynamically create, manipulate, import, and export graph structures with a focus on real-world visual clarity and usability.

 ---

 ## 🧠 Key Features

 - 🖱️ **Interactive Node Placement**
-  Add nodes by clicking anywhere on the canvas — fully customizable positioning.
+  Click anywhere on the canvas to place custom-positioned nodes.

 - 🔄 **Draggable Nodes**
-  Move nodes around after placing them by clicking and dragging to adjust the graph layout.
+  Move existing nodes around the canvas by clicking and dragging for better layout management.

+- 📊 **Weighted Graph Support**
+  Add edges between nodes with custom weights, allowing for accurate MST computation.

-- 📥 **Import from Excel**
+- 📥 **Excel Import Support**
-  Load nodes and edges from an Excel file for batch input (helpful for large datasets or real-world graphs).
+  Import nodes and edges from an Excel file — perfect for large data sets or structured inputs.

 - 🗺️ **Map Integration**
-  Import a map image (e.g., a city layout) as the canvas background.
-Nodes can be placed directly over the map to simulate real-world locations.
+  Import map images (e.g., city layouts) and place nodes directly over real-world areas.
+Great for geography-based MST problems.

 - 🧮 **Kruskal's Algorithm Visualization**
-  Automatically compute the Minimum Spanning Tree (MST) and highlight it on the graph.
+  Automatically calculate and visually render the MST using Kruskal's algorithm.

-- ❌ **Rejected Edges Display**
+- ❌ **Rejected Edge Hiding**
-  Once the MST is computed, non-MST (rejected) edges are hidden — with the option to bring them back using the **Show All** toggle.
+  After MST computation, non-MST edges are hidden to focus on the final spanning tree.
+A **Show All** button allows toggling them back.

-- 🧭 **Map Toggle Button**
+- 🧭 **Map Toggle Option**
-  Turn the background map view on or off anytime for clearer graph inspection.
+  Easily switch the background map on/off for clearer graph visualization.

+- 🖼️ **Export Graph as Image**
+  Export the current canvas view (including graph and map, if enabled) as an image file for reports, documentation, or presentations.

 ---